jeffreycwitt/pl399/docs/21-foundations-of-deliberative-democracy.md

 How this was to happen was through a special kind of agreement.
 Everyone would agree that whatever they choose for themselves would be permissible to everyone else.

-Such an agreement removes the incentive for self-preferential treatment and results in everyone indepently choosing the same thing.
+Such an agreement removes the incentive for self-preferential treatment and results in everyone independently choosing the same thing.

 (Video / dividing the cake example)